Saurabhparshar/Tic-Tac-Toe-Game/README.md

 # TIC TAC TOE Game

-Tic tac toe game developed using baisc html css and javascript.
+Tic tac toe game developed using baisc html, css and javascript.

 ## Screenshot of how the project looks